-Legal Advice for New Business Owners in the Charlotte Area
+Legal Advice for New Business Owners in Mecklenburg + Union County

 When starting your new business, the most important initial decision you can make is to hire an experienced lawyer who will give you the guidance needed to keep your business out of legal hot water.
 The structure of your business has an impact on your tax exposure, business succession plan, and legal liability exposure.
-Choosing the right business entity and having all the necessary corporation documents will ensure your business is setup for success.
-The Charlotte business formation attorneys at Weaver, Bennett & Bland guide new business owners through these complex initial decisions.
+Choosing the right business entity and having all the necessary corporation documents will ensure your business is set up for success.
+The attorneys at Weaver, Bennett & Bland guide new business owners through these complex initial decisions.

 Our business formation attorneys can assist you with the following services:

 - Selecting the right business entity (Limited Liability Company, S-Corp, C-Corp, etc.)

 - Filing articles of incorporation

 - Drafting bylaws, shareholder agreements, and operating agreements

 - Drafting employee handbooks

 - Creating employment agreements & independent contractor agreements